Research

 3. Heritage Matters

-Whereas curators are used to analyse objects still extant today, I also study those materials that have not been stored and saved.
+Curators are used to analyse objects still extant today, but I also study those materials that have not been stored and saved.
 Although this poses its challenges, I develop innovative methods to reconstruct and present past collections and think about the materiality of materials in the history of science and medicine.